vfarcic/vfarcic.github.io/articles/huawei.md

 ### Day 3

-Morning，meeting with Huawei senior executives，afternoon，Meeting with Huawei tool team to talk about the devops tool design.
+Morning，meeting with Huawei senior executives，afternoon，meeting with Huawei tool team to talk about the devops tool design.

 ### Day 4